-I took the picture from this robotics blog that I follow.
+I took the picture below from this robotics blog that I follow.
 Although it’s not directly linked to a 68K assembler, it is perfect to show all the same elements you will find in a typical assembler source code file.

-The CPU handles everything in binary (bits) of course and we could work in binary too; that is if we want to employ a couple of decades and losing our minds to write down the simplest program that you can think of.
+The CPU handles everything in binary (bits) of course and we could work in binary too; that is if we want to employ a couple of decades and lose our minds to write down the simplest program that you can think of.

 Putting all together

 We have learned about instructions, sizing of information, and addressing.
 Let’s put it all together and see what it looks like.

 the .w indicates that the size of the operation you are performing is a word (two bytes) as shown in lessons 5 and 6.
 Alternatively, you can use a byte (.b) or .l (longword).
 D0 is a register and by far my favorite because when back in the 90s I was hacking my XBOX v1 messing with D0 was a matter of life and death of the hardware.
 Yes, I fried a couple of them…

 The rockstar Scoopex has a great series of programming in assembler for Amiga in the form of vlogs.
 The existence of these Amiga posts is due to his inspiring videos.
 I got excited one day, running by accident on his YouTube channel and since then I wanted to have my joy of learning programming the Amiga in assembler.